laurabpaulsen/DataSci_CNN_EEG/README.md

 ```

 Evaluating and visualisation

-Evaluate the models:
 ```
 python src/eval_models.py
 python src/plot_results.py
 ```

-Alternatively, the pipeline can be run with the following command:
+Alternatively, the pipeline can be by using the provided bash script
 ```
 run_all.sh
 ```